camunda/camunda-platform-helm/README.md

 Or delete the related kubernetes namespace, which contains the resources.

+## Deprecation of zeebe-*-helm

+With the creation of the Camunda Cloud Self Managed (CCSM) helm charts, the old zeebe-* charts have been deprecated.
+This means they are no longer part of the repository and no longer maintained.
+The packaged charts are still available for download.

+The following charts are deprecated:

+ * zeebe-full-helm
+ * zeebe-cluster-helm
+ * zeebe-operate-helm
+ * zeebe-tasklist-helm

+The new `ccsm-helm` chart is a full replacement of `zeebe-full-helm` and replaces (contains) all other charts as sub-charts.
+All sub-charts in `ccsm-helm` are per default enabled.

+For a complete migration guide see [here](MIGRATION.md).

 ## Issues

 Please create [new issues](https://github.com/camunda-community-hub/camunda-cloud-helm) if you find problems with these charts.
 This repository is hosted using GitHub Pages and the source code repository can be found here: [https://github.com/camunda-community-hub/camunda-cloud-helm](https://github.com/camunda-community-hub/camunda-cloud-helm)